Alejogb1/job-board/blog-data/does-training-a-cnn-with-segmented-images-yield-significantly-different-accuracy-andor-loss-compared-to-training-with-whole-images.md

 id: "does-training-a-cnn-with-segmented-images-yield-significantly-different-accuracy-andor-loss-compared-to-training-with-whole-images"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I’ve spent a fair bit of time on image analysis, particularly with convolutional neural networks (CNNs), and this question about segmented versus whole image training brings back memories of a challenging project from my days at a biomedical imaging firm.
 We were working on cell morphology analysis, and the choice of training data format made a substantial difference.
 So, let’s unpack this from a practical standpoint.

-The short answer is, yes, training a CNN with segmented images *can* yield significantly different accuracy and loss compared to training with whole images.
+The short answer is, yes, training a CNN with segmented images _can_ yield significantly different accuracy and loss compared to training with whole images.
 However, the ‘significantly different’ part isn't a guarantee and depends heavily on the specifics of your task, the data, and the network architecture.
 The underlying reason is tied to how the network learns features and what it perceives as relevant.

 When you train with whole images, the CNN learns to extract features from the entire visual field.
 This includes not only the region of interest but also the background and other contextual elements.
 The network must discern which parts of the image are important for the classification or regression task at hand.
 It’s a more holistic view and can, in some cases, lead to a model that generalizes better if your input data is likely to have varying backgrounds in real-world deployments.
 However, there's also a drawback: the network might be learning features based on the background rather than the actual target object, especially if there's a strong correlation between background and class labels (a common issue we faced).